Bleiburg repatriations: Allied stance

 At the Yalta Conference on 11 February 1945, an agreement was reached on the repatriation of citizens from the signatory states, the US, the UK, and the USSR, to their country of origin.
 As Yugoslavia was not a signatory, the repatriation of Yugoslav citizens was not mentioned in the agreement.
-At the time of the Axis retreat from occupied Yugoslavia, the British 5th Corps of the 8th Army was stationed in southern Austria, which was within the area of authority of Field Marshal Harold Alexander.
+At the time of the Axis retreat from occupied Yugoslavia, the British V Corps of the Eighth Army was stationed in southern Austria, which was within the area of authority of Field Marshal Harold Alexander.
 The Yugoslav Army reached southern Carinthia in early May and declared it a part of Yugoslavia.
 This caused strained relations with the British, who supported an independent Austria in prewar borders.
 Due to Yugoslav refusal to withdraw from Austrian Carinthia, as well as from the Italian city of Trieste, the possibility of an armed conflict between the British forces and the Partisans emerged.

-The Western Allies did not expect the movement of a large number of people in the 5th Corps area.
+The Western Allies did not expect the movement of a large number of people in the V Corps area.
 The retreat of larger groups of "anti-Tito forces" was reported by Ralph Stevenson, the British ambassador in Belgrade, on 27 April.
 There was no consensus among British authorities on how to deal with them.
 Stevenson recommended their internment in camps rather than repatriation.
 British Prime Minister Winston Churchill agreed with Stevenson's suggestion as "the only possible solution".
 The 8th Army issued an order on 3 May that Axis forces from Yugoslavia "will be regarded as surrendered personnel and will be treated accordingly.
 The ultimate disposal of these personnel will be decided on Government levels".
 Until 14 May, the British accepted the surrender of thousands of retreating troops and civilians.

-A report to the 5th Corps from 13 May noted the movement of hundreds of thousands of people towards Austria.
-On the following day, the 5th Corps estimated that once the columns arrived, the food situation would become critical, and cited an insufficient number of guards to manage the people.
+A report to the V Corps from 13 May noted the movement of hundreds of thousands of people towards Austria.
+On the following day, the V Corps estimated that once the columns arrived, the food situation would become critical, and cited an insufficient number of guards to manage the people.
 Harold Macmillan, the British Minister Resident in the Mediterranean, recommended the immediate transfer of Cossacks to the Soviet Union.
 Regarding the column that was approaching Bleiburg, the brigade stationed in the town was instructed to "keep it south of the Drava".
 Brian Robertson, Alexander's Chief Administrative Officer, issued an order to the 8th British Army on 14 May to hand over all surrendered Axis personnel of Yugoslav nationality to the Yugoslav Army.
 The order excluded Chetniks, who were to be transferred to Italy.
 The repatriations were opposed by Alexander Kirk, American political advisor to the Supreme Headquarters (SHAEF), who asked the US State Department for advice.
 Joseph Grew, the US Under Secretary of State, agreed with Kirk and instructed him to inform the Allied Force Headquarters (AFHQ) of "violation of the agreed Anglo-American policy".